-Expertise:

-(1) Statute places an expertise or experience limitation on the nomination/selection of members or commissioners or the agency head; (0) Statute does not place an expertise or experience limitation on members/commissioners/agency head.
-For example, the authorizing the Chemical Safety Hazard and Investigation Board states, "Members of the Board shall be appointed on the basis of technical qualification, professional standing, and demonstrated knowledge in the fields of accident reconstruction, safety engineering, human factors, toxicology, or air pollution regulation."
-17 Source: Agency statute.
+- Expertise: (1) Statute places an expertise or experience limitation on the nomination/selection of members or commissioners or the agency head; (0) Statute does not place an expertise or experience limitation on members/commissioners/agency head.
+For example, the statute authorizing the Chemical Safety Hazard and Investigation Board states, "Members of the Board shall be appointed on the basis of technical qualification, professional standing, and demonstrated knowledge in the fields of accident reconstruction, safety engineering, human factors, toxicology, or air pollution regulation."12 Source: Agency statute. - LLExpertise: (1) Statute places an expertise or experience limitation on the nomination/selection of individuals below the level of agency head; (0) Statute does not place an expertise or experience limitation on members/commissioners/agency head.
+For example, the Judge Advocate General of the U.S. Army "shall be appointed from those officers who at the time of appointment are members of the bar of a Federal court of the highest court of a State, and who have had at least eight years of experience in legal duties as commissioned officers."13 Expertise requirements for members of advisory commissions are excluded from this variable.
+Source: Agency statute.

-Conflict of Interest:
+Conflict of

-(1) Statute places a conflict of interest limitation on nomination/selection of members; (0) Statute does not place a conflict of interest limitation on members.
-For example the statute authorizing the Commodity Futures Trading Commission states, "No Commissioner or employee of the Commission shall accept employment or compensation from any person, exchange, or clearinghouse subject to regulation by the Commission under this chapter during his term of office, nor shall he participate, directly or indirectly, in any registered entity operations or transactions of a character subject to regulation by the Commission."18 Source: Agency statute.
+Interest: (1) Statute places a conflict of interest limitation on the nomination/selection of members; (0) Statute does not place a conflict of interest limitation on members.
+For example the statute authorizing the Commodity Futures Trading Commission states, "No Commissioner or employee of the Commission shall accept employment or compensation from any person, exchange, or clearinghouse subject to regulation by the Commission under this chapter during his term of office, nor shall he participate, directly or indirectly, in any registered entity operations or transactions of a character subject to regulation by the Commission."14 Source: Agency statute.